 - Define your problem or interest area: What do you observe is happening and is it frequent?
 Identify the data type/s you’re observing.

-- Plan your qualitative research: Use structured research instruments like surveys, focus groups, or interviews to ask questions that test your hypothesis.
+- Plan your qualitative research: Use structured qualitative research instruments like surveys, focus groups, or interviews to ask questions that test your hypothesis.

-- Data Collection: Collect qualitative data and understand what your data types are telling you.
+- Data Collection: Collect qualitative research data and understand what your data types are telling you.
 Once data is collected on different types over long time periods, you can analyse it and give insights into changing attitudes and language patterns.

 - Data analysis: Does your information support your hypothesis?
-(You may need to redo the research with other variables to see if the results improve)
+(You may need to redo the qualitative research with other variables to see if the results improve)

 How Qualtrics products can enhance & simplify the qualitative research process

 Even in today’s data-obsessed marketplace, qualitative data is valuable – maybe even more so because it helps you establish an authentic human connection to your customers.
 If qualitative research doesn’t play a role to inform your product and marketing strategy, your decisions aren’t as effective as they could be.

 The Qualtrics XM system gives you an all-in-one, integrated solution to help you all the way through conducting qualitative research.
 From survey creation and data collection to textual analysis and data reporting, it can help all your internal teams gain insights from your subjective and categorical data.